Euphredes/Greanleaf/README.txt

    unload: the case of the epic poet.
 3. answer to one of the questions of
    consciousness: a fugitive.
-4. i caught you nihilist: only thoughts had while walking have value.
+4. I caught you nihilist: only thoughts had while walking have value.

            Tabletop